5 Money-Saving Tips for University Employees During Open Enrollment

 In response, some insurance companies now offer a life insurance policy coupled with a long-term care rider.
 Essentially, if you need long-term care, you can access the death benefit of your life insurance policy.
 This reduces the amount that will pass to your family upon your death.
 If you never need long-term care, you will still have the full benefit of your life insurance to provide a benefit to your family.

-- $ Saving Tip #4: If you want both private life & long-term care insurance, you may be able to buy them together saving money on premiums.
-Seek a life insurance policy with a long-term care rider if this best fits your needs .
+- $ Saving Tip #4: If you want both private life and long-term care insurance, you may be able to buy them together, saving money on premiums.
+Consider seeking a life insurance policy with a long-term care rider if this best fits your needs .

 Retirement Plan Elections